nodejs/node/doc/api/cluster.md

 * `signal` {string} Name of the kill signal to send to the worker process. **Default:** `'SIGTERM'`

 This function will kill the worker.
-In the master, it does this by disconnecting the `worker.process`, and once disconnected, killing with `signal`.
+In the primary worker, it does this by disconnecting the `worker.process`, and once disconnected, killing with `signal`.
 In the worker, it does it by killing the process with `signal`.